DIYbiosphere/sphere/docs/guides/writing.md

 The **title:** should be the name of your entry.
 It should be short and easy if possible.
 The **subtitle:** is optional and is a short description of the entry.

 ## Menu
 The menu is set automatically.
-The only way to add additional items is to edit other entry pages and specify `host-org:` exactly as the  `title:` of this entry.
-For example, if 'Avocado Lab' wants to list _Projects_, an entry for the Project _Guacamole_ should be created and specify `host-org: Avocado Lab`.
+The only way to add additional items is to edit other entry pages and specify `hosts:` exactly as the  `title:` of this entry.
+For example, if 'Avocado Lab' wants to list _Projects_, an entry for the Project _Guacamole_ should be created and specify `hosts: Avocado Lab`.